Dr Pauline Mackay

 In 2011, Pauline was appointed as Postdoctoral Research Associate to the AHRC-funded project ‘Editing Robert Burns for the 21st Century’.
 Pauline provided research support to the editors of a multi-volume edition of Robert Burns's work which will be published by Oxford University Press.
 She also helped to coordinate project-related media, including a rolling programme of brand new audio recordings of Robert Burns’s songs.

 Pauline has published widely in Burns studies.
 She has carried out research at several major Burns collections in the UK and abroad, and in 2010 she was the recipient of the W. Ormiston Roy Memorial Fellowship for Research in the area of Robert Burns and Scottish Poetry at the University of South Carolina.
-She is regularly invited to deliver public talks about her research and she has an established relationship with the UK Media, recently appearing on Radio 4’s ‘PM’ with Eddie Mair, BBC1's 'Countryfile' with John Craven, 'Reporting Scotland', and on several TV documentaries for STV and the BBC.
+She is regularly invited to deliver public talks about her research and she has an established relationship with the UK Media, appearing on Radio 4’s ‘PM’ with Eddie Mair, BBC1's 'Countryfile' with John Craven, 'Reporting Scotland', and on several TV and radio documentaries for STV and the BBC.
 Pauline also undertakes outreach activities as part of the Royal Society of Edinburgh @ Schools programme.

 Pauline is Secretary to Burns Scotland (formerly the DNBC).
 She was a member of the steering group that organised the first World Congress of Scottish Literatures (held at the University of Glasgow in 2014), and helped to establish the International Association for the Study of Scottish Literatures (IASSL) for which she is Treasurer.